qwertie/loyc.net/loyc-trees/index.md

 Loyc trees are inspired by LISP trees, but designed for non-LISP languages.
 If you've heard of [LISP](http://en.wikipedia.org/wiki/Lisp_(programming_language)), well, Loyc Expression Syntax (LES) is basically a 21st century version of the [S-expression](http://en.wikipedia.org/wiki/S-expressions).
 The main differences between s-expressions and Loyc trees are:

 * Loyc trees are a data structure, whereas s-expressions are a _syntax_ whose underlying data structure _could_ be a singly-linked list.
 LES is to Loyc trees as s-expressions are to singly-linked lists.
 * Each "call" has a "target".
-Whereas LISP represents a method call with `(method arg1 arg2)`, Loyc represents a method call with `method(arg1, arg2)`.
-In LISP, the method name is simply the first item in a list, and there is no way to tell if `(x y z)` is a list of three items or a function call that takes two arguments.
+Whereas LISP represents a function call with `(funcName arg1 arg2)`, Loyc represents a function call with `funcName(arg1, arg2)`.
+In LISP, the function name is simply the first item in a list, and there is no way to tell if `(x y z)` is a list of three items or a function call that takes two arguments.
 In contrast, most other programming languages separate the "target" from the argument list, with the notation `target(arg1, arg2)`.
 In a Loyc tree, a specific target would be used to denote a list (e.g `#tuple(item1, item2)`).
 * Each node has a list of attributes.
 The concept of attributes was inspired by .NET attributes, so naturally a .NET attribute or Java annotation would be represented in a Loyc tree by an attribute.
 But also, "trivia" such as comments and blank lines can be represented by attaching attributes to nodes, and modifiers like "public", "private", "override" and "static" are conventionally represented by attributes.
 * Each node has an associated source file and two integers that identify the range of characters that the original construct occupied in source code.
 If a Loyc tree is created programmatically, a dummy source file and a zero-length range can be used.